Blank Page: Critical reception

 Jon Caramanica of The New York Times thought that "Blank Page", along with "Sing for Me", depicted "flashes of the old Aguilera" and that her "voice veers volcanic" on the songs as she raise the key as the songs progress.
 Annie Zaleski of The A.V.
 Club praised 'Blank Page' and 'Sing for Me', writing that "they are minimal piano ballads on which Aguilera discusses working through regret and reclaiming her sense of self, respectively.
 The spare music lets her still-powerful voice dominate, and her impassioned delivery conveys how meaningful these songs are to her."
 Sarah Godfrey of The Washington Post commented that the song "is about hackneyed metaphors and big notes — just the sort of combination that will appeal to fans of Aguilera's signature song 'Beautiful'".
 Idolator critic Mike Wass complimented Aguilera's ability to "tone it down" on the song, but he was surprised at the level of simplicity considering Furler's "alternative leanings".
 He did, however, describe it as the album's most straightforward ballad and as a song which could have been written in 1972, "with its yearning lyrics and sparse production".
-That Grape Juice praised the song and noted: "Rousing, resonant, and lyrically astute, this has etched itself onto the list of Xtina’s most moving musical moments."
+That Grape Juice praised the song and noted: "Rousing, resonant, and lyrically astute, this has etched itself onto the list of Xtina's most moving musical moments."

+According to PopDust editor Jason Scott, the song features some of "the most accomplished vocal nuances of her [Aguilera's] career.
+At times, she tears mountains apart, and in other moments, she weaves a brittled and silky web."
+Scott ranked "Blank Page" on the list of Aguilera's ten best songs.

-Live performance
+Live performances

 Aguilera performed "Blank Page" for the first time live at the 39th People's Choice Awards on January 9, 2013.
 She was surrounded by white candles, and she wore a white blaze with black leggings.
 According to reports published by Us Weekly, Aguilera was very emotional prior to her performance, and that the audience was in tears during her rehearsals of the song.
 Lauren Moraski of CBS News called it a "heart-wrenching performance."
 Amy Sciarretto for PopCrush wrote that it was a "simple and unfettered" performance that allowed her to "show off" her vocals.
 She continued to write that although she occasionally sounded strained, she sounded better than most singers on their good day.
 After her performance, she was presented with the People's Voice Award, where she also gave an acceptance speech.

+On May 28, 2016, Aguilera's performance in front of a crowd of 250,000 people marked the closing of the Moroccan music festival Mawazine.
+Among the twenty songs performed by her was the ballad "Blank Page", preceded by a snippet of "I Am" from the album Bionic.
+In July 2017, the singer performed "Blank Page" at the BMO Harris Bradley Center in Milwaukee.